Fluid Dynamics: Energy & Momentum

 Euler's Equation

-Applying Newton's Second Law to an infinitesimal fluid particle along a streamline, assuming zero viscosity (inviscid flow), gives Euler's equation:
+Applying Newton's Second Law to an infinitesimal fluid particle along a streamline, assuming zero viscosity (inviscid flow), yields Euler's equation of motion.

 Euler's Equation

-The differential equation describing the motion of an inviscid fluid.
+The differential equation describing the motion of an inviscid fluid along a streamline.

 Integrating Euler's equation for steady, incompressible flow yields the well-known Bernoulli's Equation.